rombrew/phobia/doc/IntegritySelfTest.md

 ## Automated Self Test

 There is basic built-in integrity check.
-It is useful to do this the first time you power PMC up to make sure that hardware is ok.
+It is useful to do this the first time you power PMC up to make sure that hardware is OK.

 	(pmc) pm_self_test

-This test does the following steps in this order:
+This test does the following steps in this order.

 - Get current sensors zero drift and check it is within the acceptable range.
 - Check actual bootstrap retention time and compare with configuration.